gibus/SpreadRevolutionaryDate/README.md

 To add a new target, you should write a new class in the `App::SpreadRevolutionaryDate::Target::` namespace (that is: the class should be `App::SpreadRevolutionaryDate::Target::Mytarget` for a new `Mytarget` target), that consumes the [App::SpreadRevolutionaryDate::Target](https://metacpan.org/pod/App::SpreadRevolutionaryDate::Target) role.
 See ["DESCRIPTION" in App::SpreadRevolutionaryDate::Target](https://metacpan.org/pod/App::SpreadRevolutionaryDate::Target#DESCRIPTION) for a comprehensive description of this role.

+The name of the target should be added as a value of the `/targets` option in lower case.

 Such a target class is actually just a wrapper.
 Usually a target has to use an existing specific module (which can be a `Moose` class or not) to perform the actual work of posting a message according the specific target protocol, after having complied with any potential required authentication.
 Such authentication and posting should be carried on by the constructor or the required `spread` method of the target class.

 To perform authentication and to post a message, there is a strong likelihood that the new target requires specific parameters (for eg. tokens, keys, account name, password, channels, etc.).
 These parameters should be defined as required attributes of the target class.
-Values for such attributes should be set in the [configuration file](#configuration), inside a section named after the target (`[mytarget]`), or as [command line parameters](#command-line-parameters) prefixed with the name of the target followed by a dash (`--mytarget-myparam`).
+Values for such attributes should be set in the [configuration file](#configuration), inside a section named after the target in lower case (`[mytarget]`), or as [command line parameters](#command-line-parameters) prefixed with the name of the target in lower case, followed by an underscore (`--mytarget_myparam`).

 Should you extend `spread-revolutionary-date` to a new target, we advise you to have a look on how default targets are implemented: [App::SpreadRevolutionaryDate::Target::Twitter](https://metacpan.org/pod/App::SpreadRevolutionaryDate::Target::Twitter) with [Net::Twitter::Lite::WithAPIv1\_1](https://metacpan.org/pod/Net::Twitter::Lite::WithAPIv1_1) `worker`, [App::SpreadRevolutionaryDate::Target::Mastodon](https://metacpan.org/pod/App::SpreadRevolutionaryDate::Target::Mastodon) with [Mastodon::Client](https://metacpan.org/pod/Mastodon::Client) `worker`.
 Both are using [OAuth2 protocol](https://oauth.net/2/) to perform authentication.
 The third default target, `App::SpreadRevolutionaryDate::Target::Freenode`, uses a [chatbot](https://en.wikipedia.org/wiki/Chatbot): [App::SpreadRevolutionaryDate::Target::Freenode::Bot](https://metacpan.org/pod/App::SpreadRevolutionaryDate::Target::Freenode::Bot) subclassing [Bot::BasicBot](https://metacpan.org/pod/Bot::BasicBot).
 You can also see a very simple example with a test file provided in this distribution at `t/new_target.t`, which just prints out the revolutionary date on the standard output using core module [IO::Handle](https://metacpan.org/pod/IO::Handle).